IET-VIT/FFCSeZ/README.md

   - [x] Complete debug till Task 3.

 - <strong><em> Task 4: The Navigation Pane </em></strong>
-  - [ ] Setup the functionality to add and display the existing timetables of the user.
+  - [x] Setup the functionality to add and display the existing timetables of the user.
   - [ ] Adding the import timetable feature.
+  - [ ] Add notifications to remind when new FFCS data has arrived
-  - [ ] UI cleanup.
+  - [x] UI cleanup.

 - <strong><em> Task 5: Notes (To-Dos) and Reminders </em></strong>
   - [ ] Building the UI for the to-dos activity for each class.